ChristianKuehnel/llvm-iwg/Discourse_research.md

 **TODO:** Figure out who is posting to the [www-scripts mailing list](https://lists.llvm.org/cgi-bin/mailman/listinfo/www-scripts) and who uses that information.

+## Reply to author only (privately)

+On the mailing list you have the opportunity to reply only to the sender of the email, not to the entire list.
+That is not supported when replying via email on Discourse.
+However you can send someone a private message via the Web UI.

+Also Discourse does not expose users' email addresses , so your private replies have to go through their platform (unless you happen to know the email address of the user.)

 ## Mapping the mailing lists

 This section will propose a migration for each mailing list we have today.
 See